 Know before you go: The zoo is very large, be sure to read our tips for visiting to make the most of your visit to the zoo.

-Tips for Visiting the San Diego Zoo
+Looking for San Diego Zoo Tickets?

 - Take advantage of the guided double decker bus tour and go in the morning to scope out your must-sees.
 Follow the bus route along with your map to get a lay of the land

 - Wear comfortable footwear.
 The San Diego Zoo consists of 100 acres of hilly terrain.

 - Take advantage of the hop-on hop-off Kangaroo Bus.
 The bus makes 4 stops throughout the park and arrives at each stop every 15 minutes.
 (Included with the Go San Diego Card All-Inclusive Pass!)